Guidance for students on the use of generative AI

 Get help with your academic reading

-You can cut and paste a section of text into a Generative AI platform and ask for a summary to help you understand the original.
-It's important to look at the original at the same time, to make sure that you agree with the summary.
+You can cut and paste a section of open access text into Copilot and ask for a summary to help you understand the original.
+Open access texts are freely available academic resources that you can use without any copyright restrictions.

 Include references and an appendix